 This office/waiting area is for disabled passengers and passengers needing assistance at some point throughout their airport experience.
 The staff member behind the desk was really friendly and once I gave him my name, he called someone to let them know I had arrived.
 I explained that I didn’t need any assistance until boarding as we could make our own way to the departure gate.
 However, assistance can be given all the way through if required.

 We then made our way to the special assistance easyJet check-in desk.
 This desk was the only one open so there were a few people in front of us, but we didn’t have to wait long.
-It took much longer for us to be checked-in because it was desk agents first time dealing with someone with a wheelchair.
-Sorry to the people behind us having to wait longer, but we all have to learn.
+It took much longer for us to be checked in because it was the desk agents first time dealing with someone in a wheelchair.

 Security & Departures Lounge